 The Palace won five of six categories.
 The Sussexes won one — commercial activity — by 34 points, the widest single-category gap in the study.
 They won it in the only round working senior royals are constitutionally barred from entering.

-I will tell you what I learned from running this.
+Here's what the 5W team learned from running this.

 AI engines have a structural preference for institutions.

 When the engine could plausibly cite either side, it reaches for the institutional source first.
 The Palace's institutional record is a moat.
-I knew this in theory.
-Watching it produce a 47-point gap in the public-events category — in real verbatim AI output — made it real for me in a way no theory ever had.
+That was theory a year ago.
+Watching it produce a 47-point gap in the public-events category — in real verbatim AI output — makes it real in a way theory never does.

 The engines have already absorbed the polarization of the people they cite.

 The Palace draws 58 percent neutral-context citations.
 The Sussexes draw 37 percent positive and 34 percent negative, with only 29 percent neutral.
 The engines are no longer averaging.
-They have learned, like we have, that some people are loved and hated by different audiences and that the average is meaningless.
+They have learned, like buyers have, that some people are loved and hated by different audiences and the average is meaningless.

 Some categories cannot be won.
 They can only be entered.